apify/crawlee-python/docs/06_upgrading/upgrading_to_v1.md

 In v1.0, the storage client system has been completely reworked to simplify implementation and make custom storage clients easier to write.

-See the [Storage clients guide](../concepts/storage-clients) for more details.
+See the [Storage clients](../concepts/storage-clients) page for more details.

 ### New dedicated storage clients